FernandoHenning/ManufacturingApp/README.md

 A Recipe has one or more products and requires specific raw materials supplied by one or more suppliers.
 Each supplier provides its own price for the raw materials it supplies.

-Hint: you should use EnttyFrameworCore to handle DB migrations, model relationships, queries, etc.
+Hint: you should use Entity Framework Core to handle DB migrations, model relationships, queries, etc.

 ### Implement REST API: